The Cambridge Conservatory Centre Undertakes Full Planning Applications On Your Behalf

 The second is Building Control which is concerned with how a building is built.
 Building Regulations set the standards for design and construction of buildings primarily to ensure the health and safety for people in and around those buildings.
 It is also concerned with energy efficiency and the access to and about those buildings.

-As a general guide, a Conservatory or Orangery does not require Planning Permission or Building Consent if the following conditions are met:
+As a general guide, a Conservatory or Orangery does not require Building Consent if the following conditions are met:

 - the internal overall size is less than 30 square metres